knassar702/awesome-linux-minimalism/README.md

 - pyCharm

 ✅ **Instead use**  <br>
-- VIM - (custimzable ,lightweight, you can use it as IDE )
+- VIM - (customizable ,lightweight, you can use it as IDE )
-- Nano - (simple for text edtiting)
+- Nano - (simple text editor)

 ## Desktop Enviroment <br>
 :x: **Don't use**